harvardinformatics/nextflow-workshop/run/index.md

 When you run Nextflow for the first time in a directory, it creates a directory called `work` where it will stage and write all files generated in the course of execution.
 Within the work directory, each instance of a process gets its own subdirectory, named with a hash in order to make it unique.
 Within this subdirectory, Nextflow stages inputs, writes helper files, writes out any logs, executes the script, and creates the output files for that process.

-The path to this subdirectory is shown in truncated form in your terminal output, but by default only one representative directory is shown for each process.
+The path to this subdirectory is shown in truncated form in your terminal output within square brackets at the beginning of the log.
+By default only one representative directory is shown for each process.
 To see all the subdirectories for every process, you can run the nextflow command using the option `-ansi-log false`:

 ```
 N E X T F L O W  ~  version 25.04.3